luxidity/overlay/Features.md

 - X Pressing ESC unfocuses.
 - X Scroll up and down with D, U, and K, and J keys.
 - X Improve search header
+- X Remove search bugs
+- X Pressing enter choose first result
 - Header search more like vs code
-- Remove search bugs
 - How to make it a legit app that doesn't need a terminal to run.
-- Pressing enter choose first result
 - Fixing cursor directional issue.
 - Improve styling.
 - Ability to search within Shortcut.